ringcentral-tutorials/engage-digital-messaging-ios-demo/CocoaPods Install/Pods/Dimelo-iOS/README.md

 2. When the user taps in-app notification bar that slides from the top in case a new message arrives while chat is not visible.

 To display the chat manually and reuse the code in `-dimeloDisplayChatViewController:`, call `-[Dimelo displayChatView]`.
 When necessary, you can request another instance of a chat view controller (`-[Dimelo chatViewController]`) to show the chat in some other context.

 Authentication
 --------------

 With each HTTP request, Dimelo sends a JWT ([JSON Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html)).
 This token contains user-specific info that you specify (`userIdentifier`, `userName` etc.) and a HMAC signature.
-User identifier allows Dimelo to separate messages from different users in the agent's backend.
-If user identifier is missing (`nil`), then unique installation identifier is used to identify the user (created automatically).
+User identifier allows Dimelo to identify author of messages from different in the agent's backend.
+If user identifier is missing (`nil`), then an autogenerated unique installation identifier is used to identify the user (created automatically).

+If your app rely on a uniq imutable technical identifier to identify user use `userIdentifier` to also identify them at the Agent interface level.

+Use `userName` to provide to agent a human name for the user.

 We support two kinds of authentication modes: with server-side secret and a built-in secret.